-We will take reasonable and necessary steps to meet pupils' needs by using a variety of approaches and planning reasonable adjustments for disabled pupils, enabling our pupils to take as full a part as possible in all the activities of the school.
+We will take reasonable and necessary steps to meet pupils' and adults' needs by using a variety of approaches and planning reasonable adjustments, enabling them to take as full a part as possible in all the activities of the school.
 We will make reasonable adjustments to ensure the school environment and its activities are as accessible and welcoming as possible for pupils, staff and visitors to the school.
 We are also committed to ensuring staff with a disability have equality of opportunity.